JACK WILLIAMS www.jackwilliamsmusic.com

 Jack frequently shares his musical knowledge with others.
 In addition to leading numerous workshops as he tours the country, he has been on the staff of The Swannanoa Gathering in NC, Lamb's Songwriter Retreat in MI, The Folk Project in NJ, WUMB's Summer Acoustic Music Week in NH, and co-hosts a semi-annual Music Workshop Weekend near his home in the Ozarks.

-Jack has nine CDs of original music on the Wind River (Folk Era) label, the newest being “The High Road Home”, plus his DVD “High Cotton”, a collection of on-stage performances.
+Jack has nine CDs of original music on the Wind River (Folk Era) label, the newest being “Four Good Days”, plus his DVD “High Cotton”, a video collection of on-stage performances.
 An additional CD, “Don’t Let Go”, is a collection of cover songs reflecting major influences on his musical development.
 Jack has produced all of his own recordings plus CDs by Mickey Newbury, Ronny Cox, Eric Schwartz, and others.

 His songs have been recorded by artists ranging from Tom Jones and David Clayton-Thomas to Chuck Pyle, Cindy Mangsen, Ronny Cox and Lowen & Navarro.
 In addition to his solo career, as a guitarist he has accompanied such luminaries as Tom Paxton, Peter Yarrow (of Peter, Paul & Mary), Mickey Newbury and Harry Nilsson.